An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Methodology

 where $u_{steady}(x) = u_b + (u_t - u_b)x / L$, the coefficient $A_n = \frac{2}{L} \int_{0}^{L} \left[ u_0(x) - u_{steady}(x) \right] \sin\!\left(\beta_n x\right)dx $ and wavelength is denoted as $\beta_n = (n\pi)/L$.
 Whereas, for the flow field resulting from the oscillation of the bottom wall $u(x=0,t) = u_b(t) = U \sin(\omega t)$ (Stokes' second problem) and assuming an open top so $u(x \to \infty,t)$, the analytical solution takes the form,

-where $\kappa = \sqrt{\omega/(2\mu)}$ and $U$ is the wall oscillation magnitude.
-In practice, the top wall is actually a fixed boundary but the domain is taken to be large enough to minimise the effect of this.
+where $\kappa = \sqrt{\omega/(2\mu)}$ and $u_b$ is the wall oscillation magnitude.
+In practice, the top wall is actually a boundary at infinity but the domain is taken to be large enough to minimise the effect of this.\\

+The analytical solutions, equations \ref{eq:couette-sol} and \ref{eq:stokes-sol} provide controlled, closed form benchmarks that isolate the essential diffusion mechanisms relevant to operator learning.
+In the Couette case, momentum diffuses from the moving boundary toward the interior until a steady linear profile is reached, while in Stokes’ second problem, the oscillatory forcing generates a decaying viscous wave whose penetration depth is governed by the parameter $\kappa$.
+These two solutions offer well characterised temporal and spatial structures that allow precise evaluation of whether the learned convolutional kernels reproduce the correct physical behaviour.